 PayPal Over-Payment Scams

-Moral to this scam if you get any buyer who is paying too much, stop the sale there and then and definitely don’t send them the products.
+The moral of this scam is if you get any buyer who is paying too much, stop the sale there and then definitely don’t send them the products.

 These types of scams are becoming very common unfortunately as all these scammers need are email addresses and they spam enough of these out to hopefully catch a bite and steal your money.
-The idea of calling it Phishing is to imply that they are pretending to be a company but are trying to get you to give over you personal details.
+The idea of calling it Phishing implies that they are pretending to be a company but are trying to get you to give you personal details.

-The point of these type of emails is they want you to press the ‘cancel the payment‘ button where they will then ask you to put in your login and password for your PayPal account.
-Then once they get that they can take as much money as they like or even use your account to con someone else.
-Another big giveaway on this email, there is no PayPal logo anywhere on the email.
-Not very corporate is it!
+The point of these types of emails is they want you to press the ‘cancel the payment‘ button where they will then ask you to put in your login and password for your PayPal account.
+Then once they get that they can take as much money as they like or even use your account to then con someone else out of money in your name.
+Another big giveaway on these emails is they sometimes don’t even have PayPal logos anywhere on the email but people still click the links.

 Remember as I have said in many posts before signs of scammers are the lack of attention to detail.
 Sometimes you’ll get typing errors or in this case a missing company logo.